chen-yifu/Radiotherapy-Prediction/README.md

 | PRE\_axillary\_lymphadenopathy\_p | 3        | 2        | 3         | 0.22      | 0.59      | 0.15       | 2.62                | 4                   |
 | PRE\_prominent\_axillary\_lymph   | 5        | 6        | 5         | 0.09      | 0.08      | 0.07       | 5.31                | 5                   |
 | PRE\_internal\_mammary\_lymphaden | 6        | 5        | 6         | 0.04      | 0.32      | 0.05       | 5.65                | 6                   |

+## Miscellaneous Notes

+### Feature Engineering Using A Sentinel LN Nomogram
+An additional feaature was created during the feature engineering step by using a peer-reviewed nomogram for predicting the probability of sentinel lymph node metastasis.
+The nomogram is available as a [browser-based calculator](https://nomograms.mskcc.org/Breast/BreastSLNodeMetastasisPage.aspx).
+Their publication can be found on PubMed at [this link](https://pubmed.ncbi.nlm.nih.gov/17664461/).

+Below is an instruction on how to use our custom Python script to query the calculator autonomously at scale, to save the hassle of manually entering the values for hundreds of patients.